genbing99/SoftNet-SpotME/README.md

 <b>Step 3)</b> SOFTNet and Spotting

 <blockquote> Open the SOFTNet_Spot.ipynb and run the codes follow the instruction given inside.
-The evaluation is returned at the last line of code. </blockquote>
+The evaluation for TP, FP, FN, F1-Score is returned at the last piece of code. </blockquote>

 ### Note for pre-trained weights
 The pre-trained weights for CAS(ME)<sup>2</sup >and SAMM Long Videos with macro and micro-expression separately are located under folder SOFTNet_Weights.
 You may load the weights at SOFTNet_Spot.ipynb for evaluation.
 However, the result is slightly different with the result given in table shown above.